sparedfawn/Ms_Paint_App/README.md

 # Ms_Paint_App
-Ms Paint App project created in Java
+Ms Paint App created in Java

+It has all the basic functionalities including: drawing with brush or pencil, creating shapes, filling, erasing etc.
+You can also save your picture as a png or jpg.